Skip to content

 Collections Grants

-We support permanent collection projects that broaden understanding and pursue inclusive and expansive practices of American art, whether through reinstallation or temporary exhibitions drawn primarily from an institution’s permanent collection.
+We support permanent collection projects that broaden understandings and pursue inclusive and expansive practices of American art, whether through reinstallation or temporary exhibitions drawn primarily from an institution’s permanent collection.
+Grants can be for either planning or implementation.
 We welcome proposals from museums, art centers, and community-based cultural organizations of varying sizes, annual budgets, and diverse geographies, within and outside the United States.
+This is a highly competitive program.

 • Planning grants typically range between $25,000 and $75,000.